 Finally, take stock of your new financial situation soon after your divorce.
 Many divorcees have trouble adjusting to a new single-income standard of living.
 The adjustment can be particularly difficult if your ex-spouse was the main breadwinner.

 In order to not fall behind on bills and ruin your credit score, it’s time to learn to live within your new means.

-If you’re going through divorce, you need to take care of yourself physically and emotionally as much as possible, but don’t forget to look after yourself financially, as well.
-The stability of your financial future may very well depend on credit-protecting choices you make right now.
+If you’re going through a divorce, you need to take care of yourself physically and emotionally as much as possible, but don’t forget to look after yourself financially, as well.
+The stability of your financial future may very well depend on the credit-protecting choices you make right now.